 Public Health identified areas in Clark County where children are more at-risk.
 We then interviewed neighbors and community leaders in these areas to learn about community needs and assets.
 On the basis of these conversations, we selected the following area of central Vancouver to focus our partnership efforts:

 There are many things that neighborhoods can do to improve health.
 Here are some of the activities we are involved with:

-Faith-based coffee – Monthly meeting of faith-based organizations and other community partners working collectively to improve health and safety of children and families
+Faith-Based Coffee – Monthly meeting of faith-based organizations and other community partners working collectively to improve the health and safety of children and families.

 Healthy neighborhood stores – Working with neighborhood stores to bring healthier options to residents.
 Eight neighborhood stores now sell fresh fruits and vegetables, low fat dairy foods, whole grain cereals and breads, and healthier snack options.